LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/testing-interfaces.rst

 After all that we have learned about interfaces, perhaps you are wondering, *how do I write my unit tests with interfaces?*

-..
-TODO: add testing inheritance link when available

-The best practices to testing interfaces are very similar to those of testing inheritance.
+The best practices to testing interfaces are very similar to those of :ref:`testing inheritance <testinginheritance>`.
 You want to focus on testing the contract that the interface is supposed to be upholding as opposed to the interface itself.

 .. admonition:: Example